 One of the most prominent topographical features of south-eastern Cyprus is the Larnaca Salt Lake.
-Anybody who lands or takes off from Larnaca Airport during daylight hours will notice this large wetland area, and in fact the airport runways are built on re-claimed marshland that used to be a submerged section of the lake.
+This large wetland area is noticeable from the air if you fly in or out of Larnaca Airport.
+In fact the airport runways are built on reclaimed marshland that used to be a submerged section of the lake.

-David told us that according to legend, Um Haram, described as either the Aunt or Wet-nurse of Mohammed, broke her neck and died here after falling off a donkey sometime in the early 7th Century.
-She was buried on the western bank of the lake and the grave lay unnoticed and undisturbed until the 18th Century when an Ottoman Pasha decided to erect an impressive mosque over the site of the grave.
+According to legend, Um Haram, who was either the aunt or wet-nurse of the prophet Mohammed, broke her neck and died here after falling off a donkey in the 7th Century.
+She was buried on the western bank of the lake.
+Her grave lay unnoticed and undisturbed until the 18th Century when an Ottoman Pasha decided to erect an impressive mosque on the site.

 Best Things To Do in Cyprus | Lazarus and the Larnaca Salt Lake

-"I was also told another story about Lazarus and the Larnaca Salt Lake, which is supposed to have taken place towards the end of Lazarus’ life, ca. 70 A.D., when he was an old man," David said.
-"Apparently, this fable used to be told to all children born in this part of Cyprus in order to demonstrate the integrity of Christian values."
+There is a legend about Lazarus and the Larnaca Salt Lake, which is supposed to have taken place towards the end of Lazarus’ life, ca. 70 A.D., when he was an old man.

-"At this moment a miracle happened: Lazarus lifted his arm and pointed to the vineyards, saying ‘So you have salt in the bags, eh?’
-And magically the rich vines turned immediately into an expanse of salt, and from that day onwards nothing would grow from the site of the former vineyards, now the Larnaca Salt Lake."
+In response, Lazarus lifted his arm and pointed to the vineyards, saying ‘So you have salt in the bags, eh?’
+Magically, the rich vines turned immediately into an expanse of salt.
+From that day onwards, nothing would grow on the site of the former vineyards, now the Larnaca Salt Lake.

-The next excursion on our Cyprus itinerary was a true trip highlight.
-We made our way northeast on the Polis Road, leaving behind the villages and eventually the pavement.
-Heaving a long a rutted, winding road, we entered the beginning of the Troodos Mountains and the Pafos Forest.
+From Paphos, we made our way northeast on the Polis Road, leaving behind the villages and eventually the pavement.
+Heaving along a rutted, winding road, we entered the beginning of the Troodos Mountains and the Pafos Forest.

 Cresting a hill, we saw a huge body of water shimmering in the morning sunlight below, created by the Kannaviou Dam.
 On the far side of the reservoir I could make out what looked like a miniature white church tucked among the pines.
 Following the shoreline, we reached the diminutive chapel and opened its door, beholding a hodgepodge of icons.
 Images of saints were painted on the surface of a central recessed niche, and surrounded by portable icons propped up on shelves and window sills.
 Votive candles lay at the feet of the images, coupled with boxes of matches.